 Students will learn a great deal about what can be done in the world of 3D modeling as they begin to experiment with tools and techniques in this introductory course.

-The course is entirely online.
-Students subscribe for a six-month time period for $149.
+The course is entirely online, and students subscribe for $20 per month.
 The course consists of 52 lessons, and students should plan to complete three per week to finish in one semester.
 Through the first half of the course, videos run about eight to ten minutes each, but once students start working in SketchUp, some videos run longer, up to about 30 minutes for a few of them.
 Assignments also become more time consuming as students work with the program.
 (I can envision some students working for hours as they get into this!)

 Students can complete most of the course working independently.
 However, parents will grade student quizzes and evaluate other assignments off of the computer.
 Parent resources are printable PDF documents and forms.
 These include rubrics and answer keys, a syllabus and a list of the assignments for each lesson so parents can be aware of what students should be accomplishing, a “gradebook” page for recording scores, and a glossary of terms used in the course for which students are accountable.
 Quizzes are printable PDF documents, and each quiz has five true/false or multiple choice questions.